PiwikPRO/PPMS-PublicDocs/tag_manager/data_layer_name.rst

 1. Log into your PPMS instance.
 #.
 Head to `Menu` > `Administration`.
 #.
 Select the website that you want to set the new data layer name for and then go to the `Installation` page.
 #.
-From here you should copy the code of the snippet, that you want to use - asynchronous or synchronous - and make the following change:
+From here you should copy the code of the snippet, that you want to use - asynchronous or synchronous - and change the `dataLayer` value highlighted on the screens below:

-    a. for the asynchronous snippet, you need to change the `dataLayer` value highlighted on a screen below
+    a. for the asynchronous snippet

         .. image:: ../_static/images/async-container.png
             :alt: Container code for asynchronous tags

-    #. for the synchronous snippet, you need to input your desired name into the highlighted variable
+    #. for the synchronous snippet

         .. image:: ../_static/images/sync-container.png
             :alt: Container code for synchronous tags